 - Pour the batter into the pan and return the pan to the oven.

-- Bake for 23 to 26 minutes, until golden brown and crusty along the sides.
+- Bake the cornbread for 23 to 26 minutes, or until it is golden brown and crusty along the sides.

 |Nutritional Guidelines (per serving)|